detu/licq-path-following/README.md

 1. ideal NMPC (iNMPC) --> file iNMPC.m
 2. path-following (pf-NMPC) --> file pfNMPC.m

-The main file for code is NMPCDistCstr.m (located at \models\disColA).
+Main file for the code is NMPCDistCstr.m (located at \models\disColA).
 Here, one can choose to use either iNMPC of pfNMPC controller.

 Enjoy!